Anaplastic astrocytoma (WHO grade III) of the septum pellucidum

 1 - 2 weeks of unsteady gait with falling.
 No seizures.

 Loading Stack -

 0 images remaining

-Large minimally enhancing mass arising from the septum pellucidum with oedema and possible infiltration into the body of the corpus callosum.
-Extension down to the foramina of Munro with resultant obstructive hydrocephalus (and periventricular oedema).
+Large minimally enhancing mass arising from the septum pellucidum with edema and possible infiltration into the body of the corpus callosum.
+Extension down to the foramina of Munro with resultant obstructive hydrocephalus (and periventricular edema).
 Mass is bright on FLAIR with probable small cystic spaces.
 Note prominent adjacent vascularity.